OpenSource-Communities/intro/contributing/CONTRIBUTING.md

 2. Run and check your changes locally.
 Ensure that everything works as it should.

+3. Follow the [Markdown Style Guide](./markdown-style-guide.md) for consistent formatting in documentation changes.

 ### Submitting a PR Template

 1. Ensure that you address one issue in one PR. <br> If you work on multiple issues, work on them separately and create one PR to address each issue.